NotAFoxtrot/Breast_Cancer_Study/README.md

 Progesterone Status - whether or not the cancer has progesterone receptors Regional Node Examined - which specific lymph node the cells were tested from.
 Will probably drop.
 Not explained well.
-Regional Node Positive - will probably drop for same reason above Survival Months - about how long the person is expected to survive Status - whether the person has since died
+Regional Node Positive - will probably drop for same reason above Survival Months - about how long the person is expected to survive.
+Dropped as it is a predictor and we are using the dataframe for other predictions.
+May skew results
+Status - whether the person has since died